projectshift/shift-schema/README.md

 bool(valid) # False, if has errors
 ```

-All the errors the result contains are `Error` objects simple validators return.
+All the errors the result contains are `Error` objects that
-You can easily get those errors as string messages with:
+simple validators (like `Length`)return.
+You can easily get those errors as string
+messages with:

 ```python
 errors_dict = result.get_messages()